 Most users these days prefer to upload their videos on YouTube because of its popularity.
-But before you do so, it's best to send it with a few people first to get some feedback.
+But before you do so, it’s best to send it to a few people first to get some feedback.
 Doing so ensures that everything is all set and that your videos deliver the message to your audience.

 Creating a training video using your camera

 Contrary to what most people believe, creating a training video with a screencast and with a camera are almost identical.
-Like both types of instructional guides, you still need to create a storyboard, script and have the right tools ready before you press the record button.
+Like both types of instructional guides, you still need to create a storyboard, script, and have the right tools ready before you press the record button.
 However, recording yourself in front of the camera can pose new sets of challenges.